llmsystem/llmsys_f25_hw5/README.md

 performance metrics separately.
 A figure plot helper file can be found in `project/plot.py`.
 A sample figure is shown below.
 Please save the figures in the directory `submit_figures`.
+You will receive full points if you can achieve at least 1.5x speedup (training time reduction and throughput improvement) on 2 GPUs.

 Training Time | Tokens Per Second
 --- | ---